Latency Minimization for Hybrid-Frequency UHD Upload in Double-IRS-Aided HSR Networks: Simulations and Results

-Then, to validate the effectiveness of our proposed Doppler mitigation (DM) algorithm, we investigate the sum of weighted latency against the position of train when train travels through the accident-prone area where IoTDs and IRS are deployed.
-We consider a simulation setting that the train travels from far away from IoTDs to close to IoTDs and then away again.
-The train is 20 m away from IoTD at the farthest and only 1 m at the closest.
+Then, to validate the effectiveness of the proposed Doppler mitigation (DM) algorithm, we evaluate the sum of weighted latency against the train's position as it passes through the trackside diagnostic zone (e.g., TFDS inspection checkpoint) where the UHD cameras and IRS1 are deployed.
+We consider a dynamic simulation setting where the high-speed train approaches, passes, and subsequently departs from the trackside cameras.
+The train is 20 m away from the camera at the farthest and only 1 m at the closest.
 And the pilot overhead ($po$) is fixed at 6000.
 From the Fig. 8, as the train travels, the sum weighted latency of all curves is constantly changing.
-What's more, the sum weighted latency of the system is directly related to the distance between the IoTDs and the train.
-It is higher when the train is further away from the IOTDs.
+What's more, the sum weighted latency of the system is directly related to the distance between the cameras and the train.
+It is higher when the train is further away from the cameras.
 Due to the influence of channel coherence time, the faster the train's speed, the worse the system performance.
 More importantly, our proposed DM algorithm can greatly improve the performance of communication system than no DM algorithm and thus reduce the sum weighted latency.
 The performance improvement of the proposed algorithm is more significant when the train's speed is faster.
 At the farthest distances, the sum weighted latency can be reduced by 40$\%$ when train's speed v=110 m/s while there is little improvement when v = 50 m/s.
 It's worth noting that as the train's speed increases, the applicable distance of the DM algorithm becomes longer and longer, from 0$\sim$4 m at v = 50 m/s to 0$\sim$15 m at v = 110m/s.
 This is obvious because as the distance gets farther and the speed gets faster, the greater the Doppler spread, and the greater the Doppler mitigation by the proposed algorithm.
 Then, the train's speed is fixed at v = 70 m/s ($\approx$250 km/h).
 The simulation result is shown in Fig. 9.

 Similar to that in Fig. 8, when $po$ is higher, the performance improvement is more significant.